 Is there any spring flavor combination more classic than strawberry and rhubarb?
-This bright, sweet and tart gin cocktail features a quick strawberry rhubarb syrup with fresh lemon juice and ginger liqueur or syrup.
+This bright, sweet, and tart gin cocktail features a quick strawberry rhubarb syrup, fresh lemon juice, and ginger liqueur.

-My favorite spring cocktails are made with gin, and for good reason.
+Many of my favorite spring cocktails are made with gin, and for good reason!
 Crisp juniper and citrus pair beautifully with spring produce like ripe strawberries and tangy rhubarb.
 Gin also works well in floral cocktails, another spring staple.
+If you like floral, try my Violet Gin Fizz.

 Strawberry rhubarb syrup is also the perfect spring addition to a classic Mimosa.
 Find that easy recipe and more cocktail inspiration over on Instagram!

 I love the ginger liqueur Barrow’s Intense and it’s my go-to for cocktails.
-It’s spicy but also sweet and tastes like fresh, zesty ginger.
-However, you can also use a ginger syrup such as Liber & Co Fiery Ginger Syrup or a homemade ginger simple syrup.
+It’s spicy but also sweet, and tastes like fresh, zesty ginger.
+However, you can use a ginger syrup in this recipe instead such as the spicy Liber & Co Fiery Ginger Syrup or an easy, homemade ginger simple syrup.

 How to garnish with rhubarb